- 1. Name of the medicinal product

 InfectionsTuberculosis, bacterial infections, including sepsis and pneumonia, invasive fungal, viral, and other opportunistic infections have been observed in patients receiving Remicade.
 Some of these infections have been fatal; the most frequently reported opportunistic infections with a mortality rate of > 5% include pneumocystosis, candidiasis, listeriosis and aspergillosis (see section 4.4).In clinical studies 36% of infliximab-treated patients were treated for infections compared with 25% of placebo-treated patients.
 In rheumatoid arthritis clinical studies, the incidence of serious infections including pneumonia was higher in infliximab plus methotrexate treated patients compared with methotrexate alone especially at doses of 6 mg/kg or greater (see section 4.4).In post-marketing spontaneous reporting, infections are the most common serious adverse event.
 Some of the cases have resulted in a fatal outcome.
 Nearly 50% of reported deaths have been associated with infection.
 Cases of tuberculosis, sometimes fatal, including miliary tuberculosis and tuberculosis with extra-pulmonary location have been reported (see section 4.4).

 Malignancies and lymphoproliferative disordersIn clinical studies with infliximab in which 5,780 patients were treated, representing 5,494 patient years, 5 cases of lymphomas and 26 non-lymphoma malignancies were detected as compared with no lymphomas and 1 non-lymphoma malignancy in 1,600 placebo-treated patients representing 941 patient years.In long-term safety follow-up of clinical studies with infliximab of up to 5 years, representing 6,234 patients-years (3,210 patients), 5 cases of lymphoma and 38 cases of non-lymphoma malignancies were reported.Cases of malignancies, including lymphoma, have also been reported in the post-marketing setting (see section 4.4).In an exploratory clinical study involving patients with moderate to severe COPD who were either current smokers or ex-smokers, 157 adult patients were treated with Remicade at doses similar to those used in rheumatoid arthritis and Crohn's disease.
 Nine of these patients developed malignancies, including 1 lymphoma.
 The median duration of follow-up was 0.8 years (incidence 5.7% [95% CI 2.65% - 10.6%].
 There was one reported malignancy amongst 77 control patients (median duration of follow-up 0.8 years; incidence 1.3% [95% CI 0.03% - 7.0%]).
 The majority of the malignancies developed in the lung or head and neck.
+A population-based retrospective cohort study found an increased incidence of cervical cancer in women with rheumatoid arthritis treated with infliximab compared to biologics-naïve patients or the general population, including those over 60 years of age (see section 4.4).
 In addition, rare post-marketing cases of hepatosplenic T-cell lymphoma have been reported in patients treated with Remicade with the vast majority of cases occurring in Crohn's disease and ulcerative colitis, and most of whom were adolescent or young adult males (see section 4.4).

 Heart failureIn a Phase II study aimed at evaluating Remicade in congestive heart failure (CHF), higher incidence of mortality due to worsening of heart failure were seen in patients treated with Remicade, especially those treated with the higher dose of 10 mg/kg (i.e. twice the maximum approved dose).
 In this study 150 patients with NYHA Class III-IV CHF (left ventricular ejection fraction ≤ 35%) were treated with 3 infusions of Remicade 5 mg/kg, 10 mg/kg, or placebo over 6 weeks.
 At 38 weeks, 9 of 101 patients treated with Remicade (2 at 5 mg/kg and 7 at 10 mg/kg) died compared to one death among the 49 patients on placebo.There have been post-marketing reports of worsening heart failure, with and without identifiable precipitating factors, in patients taking Remicade.
 There have also been rare post-marketing reports of new onset heart failure, including heart failure in patients without known pre-existing cardiovascular disease.
 Some of these patients have been under 50 years of age.